ashleychontos/pySYD/README.md

 1) `find_excess`: attempts to find the power excess due to solar-like oscillations using a collapsed ACF (autocorrelation function) using 3 different `box` sizes
 2) `fit_background`: perform a fit to the stellar background contribution (i.e. granulation) and measures the global asteroseismic properties 1) frequency corresponding to maximum power (numax or nu_max) and 2) the large frequency separation (delta_nu or dnu).

+## Examples

+There are three example stars provided in Files/data/: 1435467 (the least evolved), 2309595 (~SG), and 11618103 (RGB).
+To run a single star, execute the main script with the following command:

+- `python main.py -v -show -target 1435467` (or whichever target you'd like)

+By default, both `verbose` and `show` (plots) are set to `False` but are helpful to see how the pipeline processes targets.
+If no `-target` is provided, it will use the list of stars provided in Files/todo.txt.

+To estimate uncertainties in the derived parameters for a given target, set `-mc` to something sufficient for random sampling (e.g. 200).

+- `python main.py -v -show -target 1435467 -mciter 200`

+In the previous example, `-mc` was not specified and is 1 by default (for 1 iteration).
+By changing this value, it will randomize the power spectrum and attempt to recover the parameters for the specified number of iterations.
+The uncertainties will appear in the verbose output, output csvs, and an additional figure will show the distributions of the parameters.

+##

 ### `Scripts`
 - `functions.py` : data manipulation tools (i.e. smoothing functions, binning data)
 - `main.py` : main pipeline initialization and command line interface tools